The name means wild pine place. The village is located on the left bank of Sawariwao creek, east of the Legendary Shiriri mountain.

 The village is managed and governed by a Senior Councillor and four Village Councillors.
 Areas of responsibilities are Education, Health and Infrastructure.

 The settlement does not have a legal land title and all of our lands and resources are insecure.
 Our untitled customary land area is part of a formal application for the extension of the title boundaries of Potarinao main village.
 This extension request has been pending for several years and as yet there is no outcome.
-We are hopeful that the lands belonging to our people will be secured as part of the extension that is now the subject of formal land talks between the SRDC and MIPA (ongoing).
+We are hopeful that the lands belonging to our people will be secured as part of the extension that is now the subject of formal land talks between the SRDC and MIPA (ongoing in 2017).

 The land is used mainly for farming and ranching as well as hunting, fishing and gathering.
 The people earn a few dollars making crafts and selling a little surplus farm produce at a roadside stall where passing vehicles may stop to buy our products.